mwgeurts/dicom_tools/README.md

 `LoadDICOMImages()` loads a series of single-frame DICOM CT images and returns a formatted structure for dose calculation.
 See below for more information on the structure format.
 This function will display a progress bar while it loads (unless MATLAB was executed with the `-nodisplay`, `-nodesktop`, or `-noFigureWindows` flags).

 Note, non-HFS and multi-frame datasets have not currently been tested, so their compatibility with this function is unknown.
-Support will be added in a future release.

 The following variables are required for proper execution: